raviteja-ganta/raviteja-ganta.github.io/_posts/2022-01-07- Understanding gradient descent and Backpropagation.md

 *This post is under development.
 Please come back later

 Backpropagation is workhorse behind training neural networks and understanding what's happeing inside this algorithm is atmost importance for efficient learning.
-This post gives in depth explanation of gradient descent and Backpropagation for training neural networks.
+This post gives in depth explanation of Backpropagation for training neural networks.

 Below are the contents: